 It can take up to 120 minutes for the water you drink to be available for your cells to use.
 That means if you drink when you start your hour workout, your body won’t be using that water until after you’ve finished.

 As your body needs to be hydrated to function properly, drink water slowly throughout the day.
 If you love morning workouts, have a glass of water as soon as you wake up and sip as you work out.
+Also, prioritize drinking water over other forms of liquids.
+Some beverages like coffee or tea are diuretics that make your body excrete water more.
+Hence, it’s advisable to intake appropriate amounts of plain water to stay hydrated.

 Eat Something Light